sci-42ver/SICP_SDF/sicp_exercise.md

 - [ ] 21
   - a.
 We can do similar to [Lambda_calculus_Y_combinator] "Given n = 4, for example, this gives:"...
     Fib also see https://gist.github.com/z5h/238891 from https://stackoverflow.com/a/7721871/21294350.
+  - see repo for 2 versions for a.
 ### @TODO
 - ~~17~~
   - > Design a way...